VRichardJP/LoLAnalyzer/README.md

 2. DataDownloader.py : download raw game files according to the parameters in config.ini (patches, regions, leagues)
 3. DataExtractor.py : extract and collect all the downloaded data
 4. DataProcessing.py : pre-process the extrated data
+5. DataShuffling.py : shuffling the data
-5. Learner.py: train a neural network
+6. Learner.py: train a neural network
-6. BestPick.py: Not finished yet (you can still train neural nets though)
+7. BestPick.py: Not finished yet (you can still train neural nets though)

 ## Miscellaneous
 - When there's a new patch, run ConfigUpdater.py